focustense/StardewPenPals/README.md

 If you hate the socialization aspect of the game and see it as an unnecessary obstacle on the path to Perfection, or an initially cute and heartwarming aspect of the game that ceased to be cute and heartwarming after the 84th repetition, then feel free to bump the scale all the way up to 1.0 and go Full Hermit; I salute you.
 Keep in mind that there are certain progression items (crafting, recipes) gated behind relationships, and using a high scale will affect the overall progression in some less-than-subtle ways.

-Similarly, if you got here because you _love_ NPCs and are continuously adding more of them and simply cannot get to them all, and only want to use gift-mailing as an emergency backup for "oh no, I forgot it was so-and-so's birthday today and it's 12:30 am and I _really_ don't want to restart the day" moments, and you have no interest in attempting Y1 Perfection or even Y1 Max Hearts, then feel free to adjust the scale _down_.
+Conversely, if you got here because you _love_ NPCs and are continuously adding more of them and simply cannot get to them all, and only want to use gift-mailing as an emergency backup for "oh no, I forgot it was so-and-so's birthday today and it's 12:30 am and I _really_ don't want to restart the day" moments, and you have no interest in attempting Y1 Perfection or even Y1 Max Hearts, then feel free to adjust the scale _down_.
 There is no harm in doing so, and it won't break any vanilla balance because it is an optional add-on.

 ## Configuration